-As editor of BBC Future (bbc.com/future), I lead on editorial, growth and commercial strategy for BBC Future, our BBC.com website devoted to science- and evidence-based features, which was the recent recipient of the 2019 Webby for Best Writing (Editorial).
-I also conceived of and now oversee Future Planet (bbc.com/futureplanet), our site focused on telling stories of environmental solutions from around the world — while minimizing, tracking and publishing our carbon emissions — which launched in February 2020.
+As editor of BBC Future (bbc.com/future), I lead editorial, growth and commercial strategy for BBC Future, our BBC.com website devoted to science- and evidence-based features, which was the recent recipient of the 2019 Webby for Best Writing (Editorial).
+I conceived of and now oversee Future Planet (bbc.com/futureplanet), our site focused on telling stories of environmental solutions from around the world — while minimizing our carbon emissions.

-Since joining the BBC as an editor in 2014, I've continued to report, write and occasionally present long-form features, documentaries and other stories for the BBC's global audience.
-Latest up: a series for BBC Travel and the BBC Travel Show, with longer documentaries also airing on BBC World News, that looks at how technology is helping cultural heritage sites — reporting included climbing a remote section of the Great Wall of China, scuba diving through ancient Roman ruins and crawling through Mayan temples in the rainforest.
-And no, the journalist life isn't always so exciting.
+Since joining the BBC as an editor in 2014, I've continued to report, write and present long-form features, documentaries and other stories for the BBC's global audience.
+Latest up: a series for BBC Travel and BBC World News that looks at how technology is helping cultural heritage sites — reporting included climbing a remote section of the Great Wall of China, scuba diving through ancient Roman ruins and crawling through Mayan temples in the rainforest.
+And no, the journalist life isn't always so exciting!

 A graduate of Yale (B.A., history) and Cambridge (M.Phil, international relations), I previously worked as a political reporter in Washington, D.C.